 So, you have a new puppy!
 It’s time to teach your pup some simple rules about toilet training.
-Toilet training is not difficult, however it takes time, patience and consistency to gain the best results.
+Puppy toilet training is not difficult, however, it takes time, patience and consistency to gain the best results.

 Here’s a few puppy toilet training do’s and don’ts to set your new pup up for success and become a well-mannered canine companion.

 Puppy toilet training do’s

 Choose a preferred area for your puppy to use for toileting.
 Be consistent so that he does not become confused.